-- (a) Our Company has received written consent from the Statutory Auditor, namely M/s.
-FRG & Company, Chartered Accountants, to include its name as required under Section 26(1)(a)(v) of the Companies Act, 2013 in this Prospectus and as an "expert" as defined under Section 2(38) of the Companies Act, 2013 to the extent and in its capacity as a statutory auditor, in respect of the (a) Reformatted Standalone Financial Statements; and (b) Reformatted Consolidated Financial Statements, included in this Prospectus.
-The consent of the Statutory Auditors has not been withdrawn as on the date of this Prospectus. - (b) Our Company has received written consent from CRISIL to include the credit rating and rationale letter dated September 2, 2021, in respect of the credit rating issued for the NCDs to be issued pursuant to this Issue which furnishes the rationale for its rating.
+- (a) Our Company has received written consent from the Statutory Auditor, namely Bhatter & Company, Chartered Accountants, to include its name as required under Section 26(1)(a)(v) of the Companies Act, 2013 in this Prospectus and as an "expert" as defined under Section 2(38) of the Companies Act, 2013 to the extent and in its capacity as a statutory auditor, in respect of the (a) Reformatted Standalone Financial Statements; and (b) Reformatted Consolidated Financial Statements, included in this Prospectus (c) limited review report on Interim Unaudited Standalone Ind AS Financial Results of our Company for the quarter and nine month period ended on December 31, 2022, included in this Prospectus. - (b) Our Company has received written consent from Crisil to include the credit rating and rationale letter dated May 03,2023, in respect of the credit rating issued for the NCDs to be issued pursuant to this Issue which furnishes the rationale and press release for its rating.